 ITP begins where IBP hands the plan over to operations.
 It is the last mile!

-It defines how customer service, planners, buyers and schedulers execute the plan and deal with short-term changes.
+It defines how customer service, planners, buyers and schedulers execute the plan and deal with short-term changes, through weekly plans and daily execution.

 With clear rules for handling deviations (e.g. lagging demand, late suppliers, urgent requests), prioritisation in case of conflicts, decision rights and escalation, ITP ensures the IBP plan is executed in the near term with control and consistency — even when surprises occur.